developer-zebra/developer-zebra-site/src/mdna/index.md

    anchor_id: signature-presence
    title: Detect the Presence of a Signature
    subtitle: New in Zebra DataWedge 8.2
-   description: DataWedge can now detect the presence of a handwritten signature to automatically check for delivery confirmation.
-DataWedge provides the capability for any application on a device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
+   description: DataWedge can now detect the presence of a handwritten signature.
+This can be useful, for example, to programmatically check for confirmation of a delivery.
+DataWedge allows any application on a device to acquire data through the device's scanners or other peripherals, manipulate data based on basic or custom rules, and output the data to the app for consumption or further processing.
    url: https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#documentselection
    video: 4vS5Y2q9Vkg
    video_type: youtube